 Some house-keeping.
 The epithet: ‘Global warming’ was abandoned when it was conclusively proved that the world was not warming.
 The name ‘Climate Change’ was adopted as a safe bet because change is what climate on Earth does – at any time in Earth’s history if the climate has NOT been warming, it has been cooling.
 The one thing the climate definitely is NOT, is static.

 BUT!
 The rate of climate change was not fast enough for the world of the politcos and sound-bite peddlers of doom and gloom.
-In fact, it was not changing at all, and has not changed, at time of press, in just shy of 19 years.
-So the title was changed yet again to “Climate Disruption.”
+In fact, it was not changing at all.
+So the title was changed yet again to “Climate Disruption” and then on through a series of hyperbolic epithets to the current “Climate Crisis.”
 Now, every weather event around the world, and many events which are not related to weather at all, are claimed to be the result of man-added carbon dioxide in the atmosphere, as if there were never any storms or droughts or tornadoes or floods in the past.
 But, and this is the point, when pressed, the hawkers of this nonsense have to admit that what the carbon dioxide (on which they blame climate disruption) actually does is WARM the ATMOSPHERE, which causes imbalances and results in extreme weather; i.e., GLOBAL WARMING.
 Unfortunately, as I said, the world just isn’t warming so they play a nomenclatural shell game with all of us rubes.

 I say that this is all a bunch of feckless prattling because, in terms of climate change, it can not be negated or reversed or controlled, and, specifically, in terms of so-called man-made climate change/disruption, it is not even happening, so there is nothing TO negate/reverse/control.